davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/estimate-subplan-weight.md

 Said another way, you have many mental (or written) functions that you pattern match against your current subplan.
 You may see multiple fit the goal, in which case you have to choose the best fit (e.g. an action to drive from A to B and action to drive to your friend's).
+This pattern matching can easily fail; all your mental/written functions are tools and if you've only been thinking about one recently (i.e. a hammer) then everything will look like a nail.

 These functions should take as an input a goal, and a function to estimate the increase in value and the cost.
 The first function ("Estimate value") will estimate the increase in value (due to state